Château de Commercy: History

 When the Dowager Duchess of Lorraine died of a stroke, at Commercy, on 23 December 1744, ownership of the château reverted to Stanislas Leszczyński, under whom it had its golden age.
 He and his court made frequent visits to Commercy, where etiquette was more relaxed and social pleasures were the main occupation.
-In the summer of 1748, Voltaire, Émilie du Châtelet and Saint-Lambert spent July and part of August there.
+In the summer of 1748, Voltaire, Émilie du Châtelet and Jean-François de Saint-Lambert spent July and part of August there.
 In 1755, Madeleine Paulmier stayed at the château and, according to legend, gave her name to a cake, gâteau Madeleine.
 Eventually the site became known locally as the Château Stanislas.

-At the death of Stanislas, in 1766, the Duchies of Lorraine and Bar reverted to the Crown.
+At the death of Stanislas, in 1766, the duchies of Lorraine and Bar passed to the French crown.
 The building then became quarters for a local cavalry unit.

-Neglected, the gardens quickly became overgrown; the once great Parterre and the Grand Canal were destroyed, and their original site is today occupied by small buildings.
+Neglected, the gardens quickly became overgrown; the once great parterre and the Grand Canal were destroyed, and their original site is today occupied by small buildings.
 Some old decorative pieces however can be seen on the shore of the Meuse river.

 For decades, the area was a ruin.
-In the 19th century, it again served the military by being the quarters of a Garrison.
+In the 19th century, it again served the military by being the quarters of a garrison.

 The 20th century saw the building being used as lodgings for soldiers in 1940 during World War II; on 31 August 1944, the château was heavily damaged by fire; and, in 1957, the city of Commercy acquired the ruins from the State in order to carry out its restoration.
 Completed in 1977, it included the reconstruction of the courtyard façade (above picture) facing the town, and the restoration of the handsome square in the shape of a horseshoe.